Trimming Your Cat’s Claws

 - Note where the quick is.

 - Position the clippers with your right hand about halfway between the end of the quick and the pointed tip of the claw.
 You‘ll trim just the sharp tip off the nail.
-Once you’re comfortable that your cat accepts trimming, you can clip a bit more of the nail—although you should never clip right next to the quick.
+Once you’re sure that your cat is accepts trimming, you can clip a bit more of the nail—although you should never clip right next to the quick.

 - Clip the nail.

 - Release your cat’s toe and quickly give a treat.